steve-the-player/Umami/README.md

 - Code for dynamically updating Joker art
 - config page

 ## Planned additions for future updates:
+**Cross-mod content for JOKER E.X. upgrades of "Alternate Vanilla" mods:**
+- Ortalab
+- Familiar
+**Alternate SOUL E.X. art for corresponding tarot types**

 **New mechanic that modifies jokers if the mod detects that "Unlock All" has been used on the profile**
 - New Spectral "Amnesia", which removes all stickers (including stake stickers!) from a Joker, un-discovers it, removes it from the collection, and then destroys it
 - A set of Jokers that scale based on the number of locked/undiscovered Jokers in the collection